JCR-UK

 (c.1868 - 16 March 1949)

 Rev. Hyams served as minister of the Darlington Hebrew Congregation (1914-1931).
 He continued to live in Darlington after his retirement and died there.
 The Bernard Hyams Lodge of Bnei Brit in Darlington was named after him.
 A Rev. Hyams also served the Barrow-in-Furness Hebrew Congregation, leaving in February 1914, and it is uncertain whether this is the same person.
-(Jewish Chronicle report of his retirement 25 March 1932.
+(JYB report of his retirement 25 March 1932.
 See photograph of the kiddush cup presented to Rev. Hyams on his retirement (courtesy Ian Rubinstein of Calgary.)

 Rabbi Dr. Moses Hyamson